Paul instructs believers living in the Roman Empire not to resist the government since its existence is arranged by God.

 leaders have argued that tyranny, corruption, and incompetence constitute exceptions

 to Paul’s rule.
-In such circumstances, Christian support for political and even
+In such circumstances, the church’s support for political and

 But that is an argument of expedience, not principle, a form of the “end justifies the means.”
 Moreover, it ignores the historical context of the Roman house churches.